segmentio/segment-docs/src/connections/storage/data-lakes/data-lakes-manual-setup.md

 The instructions below will guide you through the process required to configure the environment required to begin loading data into your Segment Data Lake.
 For a more automated process, see [Set Up Segment Data Lakes](/src/connections/storage/catalog/data-lakes/index.md).

+As a best practice, Segment recommends that you consult with your network and security teams before you configure your EMR cluster.

-## Step 1 - Create an S3 Bucket
+## Step 1 - Create a VPC and an S3 bucket

-In this step, you'll create the S3 bucket that will store both the intermediate and final data.
-For instructions on creating an S3 bucket, please see Amazon's documentation, [Create your first S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html).
+In this step, you'll create a Virtual Private Cloud (VPC) to securely launch your AWS resources into and an S3 bucket that will store both the intermediate and final data.

+To create a VPC, follow the instructions outlined in Amazon's documentation, [Create and configure your VPC](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html).

+To create an S3 bucket, see Amazon's [Create your first S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) instructions.

 > info ""
 > Take note of the S3 bucket name you set in this step, as the rest of the set up flow requires it.
 <!--- In these instructions, the name is `segment-data-lake`. --->

-After you create your S3 bucket, create a lifecycle rule for the bucket and set it to expire staging data after **14 days**.
-For help on setting lifecycle configurations, see Amazon's documentation, [Setting lifecycle configuration on a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html).
+After creating an S3 bucket, configure a lifecycle rule for the bucket and set it to expire staging data after **14 days**.
+For instructions on configuring lifecycle rules, see Amazon's documentation, [Setting lifecycle configuration on a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html).

-The following lifecycle settings should be selected:
+The following lifecycle settings should be applied to your staging data:
 * **Expire after:** 14 days
 * **Permanently delete after:** 14 days
-* **Clean up incomplete mulitpart uploads:** after 14 days
+* **Clean up incomplete multipart uploads:** after 14 days

 <!--- ![Create a Lifecycle rule to expire staging data after 14 days](images/01_14-day-lifecycle.png) --->